dgeb/json-api/format/index.md

 A server **MAY** choose to support requests to return only specific fields in resource documents.

-An endpoint **MAY** support requests that specify fields for the primary document type with a `fields` parameter.
+An endpoint **MAY** support requests that specify fields for the primary resource type with a `fields` parameter.

 ```text
 GET /people?fields=id,name,age
 ```

-An endpoint **MAY** support requests that specify fields for any document type with a `fields[DOCUMENT_TYPE]` parameter.
+An endpoint **MAY** support requests that specify fields for any resource type with a `fields[TYPE]` parameter.

 ```text
 GET /posts?include=author&fields[posts]=id,title&fields[people]=id,name
 ```

-An endpoint SHOULD return a default set of fields in a document if no fields have been specified for its type, or if the endpoint does not support use of either `fields` or `fields[DOCUMENT_TYPE]`.
+An endpoint SHOULD return a default set of fields in a resource object if no fields have been specified for its type, or if the endpoint does not support use of either `fields` or `fields[TYPE]`.

-Note: `fields` and `fields[DOCUMENT_TYPE]` can not be mixed.
-If the latter format is used, then it must be used for the primary document type as well.
+Note: `fields` and `fields[TYPE]` can not be mixed.
+If the latter format is used, then it must be used for the primary resource type as well.

 ### Sorting <a href="#fetching-sorting" id="fetching-sorting" class="headerlink">¶</a>

-A server **MAY** choose to support requests to sort documents according to one or more criteria.
+A server **MAY** choose to support requests to sort resource collections according to one or more criteria.

-An endpoint **MAY** support requests to sort the primary document type with a `sort` parameter.
+An endpoint **MAY** support requests to sort the primary resource type with a `sort` parameter.

 ```text